josephbeuysmum/Dertisch/README.md

 Customers
 ---------

 The people ordering the food.
 Customers are classically `users`, the actual people actually using the actual app.
 Whilst obviously not being part of the framework, their inclusion in the metaphorical acronym acts as a conspicuous reminder of what really matters, so as to lower the risk of getting lost in intellectual abstraction for its own sake.
+Also, talking about chefs, waiters, and dishes instead of interactors, presenters, and viewControllers makes life around the office a lot more fun.

 How MV/IPER works in Dertisch
 -----------------------------------